Murchison Falls National Park Map

 How to get there

-The park can easily be accessed easily by air and road.
+You can easily access the park by air and road.
 When flying from abroad, you’ll arrive at Entebbe International Airport (EBB).

 How Far Is Murchison Falls From Kampala?